About the NVN

 Our Mission

-By partnering with nationally renowned organizations, the NVN has engaged millions of people across the country through interactive exhibitions, curriculums, public events and a digital archive.
-NVN is fiscally sponsored by the Tides Center, a 501(C)(3) non-profit organization.
+By partnering with nationally renowned organizations, the NVN has engaged millions of people across the country through interactive exhibitions, curriculum, teacher training and public events.

 Who We Are: The NVN Leadership